-The MilkBar 6 teat calf feeder has a new shape which makes it easy for carrying, lifting, transporting and installing.
+The MilkBar 5 teat calf feeder has a new shape which makes it easy for carrying, lifting, transporting and installing.
 The new shape makes the Milk Bar easier to train new born calves.
 Featuring award winning Ezi Lock Hooks, the MilkBar can be hung on any rail size from wire up to 75mm and locked into place.
 The Milkbar compartment feeder comes in grey and is a durable milk feeder that has 5 compartments and each holds a maximum of 2.5L of prepared milk replace

 Best Results for Your Calves

 When a calf drinks from a cow, it drinks slowly with its neck stretched out and produces a lot of saliva.
 This action closes the oesophageal groove so the milk bypass’s the rumen and enters the abomasum.
 When milk enters the abomasum, rennin and other enzymes curd the milk.
 The whey is squeezed from the abomasum and into the intestine for digestion.
 Milk curd is broken down by enzymes in the abomasum, before also passing into the intestine for absorption.
 Saliva is produced by suckling slowly and this balances the pH in the abomasum to help curd the milk.
 Saliva contains essential enzymes like lipase, for fat digestion.
 Saliva contains natural antibiotic properties, the first and main defence against infection.
 The Milkbar feeder and teat ensures the calf produces the right amount of saliva is produced when suckling.
 If the calf doesn’t produce enough saliva when drinking it will suck on ears, navels and udders to try and make the saliva it should have produced while drinking.
 Calves fed on Milk Bar Teats adopt the same drinking position as on a cow and produce lots of saliva.